Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 The area at the top is present across all tabs.
 It keeps track of all automatically selected or deselected features due to constraint propagation.

-### Unfolding the scenario: Reuse, complete and generate notebook
+### Unfolding the scenario: Reuse, complete, and generate notebook

 #### Step 1 of scenario 2 unfolding